Congratulations to the 2019 Scholarship Recipients!

 TDI Scholars are well-rounded, bright students who not only excel academically, but are also actively involved in their communities and their schools.
 These students are passionate and service oriented, and demonstrate a sustained commitment to bettering their community.

-TDI will award up to six (6) scholarships of $2,500 (per award) to graduating Deaf or Hard of Hearing students who are planning to attend post-secondary school at either a technical college or university.
+TDI will award scholarships pf $2,500 or more (per award) to graduating Deaf or Hard of Hearing students who are planning to attend post-secondary school at either a technical college or university.

 - Applicants must be US citizens or permanent residents.